qaware/protocurl/README.md

   and then be prompted for the input arguments.
 This way, it's easier for the user to run it and to get help on each command.
 In the final step, the CLI could produce an output, where the final command can be as the full version.( see [example](https://medium.com/@jdxcode/12-factor-cli-apps-dd3c227a0e46#2d6e))
+* **Auto-update to newer versions of dependencies**: There are many fixed dependencies such as the docker base image, the protoc version as well as the Go modules.
+Ideally, we want to automatically take the newest version of any dependency and rebuild a release whenever any of the dependencies update.
+This makes creating secure software easier as minimal manual steps are involved.
+The following places need attention:
+  * Docker base image: src/Dockerfile
+  * PROTO_VERSION: release/get-protoc-binaries.sh
+  * Go modules
+  * Test dependencies: Docker base image, Node, Npm + packages, jq.
+We could always use the newest version here.
+  * Goreleaser

 ## Open TODOs